Take Tech Out

 Duluth Public Schools · ISD 709

 Take the Chromebooks out.
 Put the teachers back in.
-Get the kids outside.
+Get the kids learning outside.

 On March 24, Duluth Public Schools announced $4.2 million in classroom cuts, with teacher displacements beginning in April.
-At the same time, the district's Chromebook program, software licenses, and Digital Innovation department are continuing as planned.
+At the same time, the millions of dollars budgeted for the district's Chromebook program, software licenses, and Digital Innovation department continue as planned.
 We think the priorities are reversed.
-And Duluth, home to one of the country's oldest outdoor-education degree programs and one of its richest networks of nature preschools, can do much better.
+And Duluth, home to one of the country's oldest outdoor-education degree programs and one of its richest networks of nature schools and camps, can do much better.

 Why — the full case